tirthajyoti-ghosh/travel-journal/docs/S3_TECHNICAL_DESIGN_DOC.md

 * Filenames encode time
 * Media is immutable
-* Stories already store references
+* Stories already store CDN URLs
-* Sorting and filtering can be done client-side
+* Drafts and published content use the same references
 * Manual inspection/debugging stays easy

 This is intentional.